Chapter 09 // Protocols

 Passkeys replace passwords with public-key cryptography.
 Your device generates a key pair.
 The private key never leaves your device.
 Authentication is a challenge-response signed with your private key.
 No shared secret ever crosses the network.

 Passkeys (FIDO2/WebAuthn) flip the authentication model entirely.
 Instead of proving you know a secret the server also knows, you prove you control a private key that the server has never seen.
-The server stores only your public key, exactly like the digital signature schemes from Chapter 10.
+The server stores only your public key, exactly like the digital signature schemes from earlier chapters.

 No password database to breach.
 No shared secret to phish.
 The credential is bound to the website's domain, so even a pixel-perfect phishing page cannot extract a valid response.
 The private key is protected on your device by biometrics or a local PIN.